colinangusmackay/family-tree/gedcom-info/sources/@71013758@-1863-cumming,-marion-statutory-register-births.md

 >
 > Sex: F
 >
-> Name and Profession of Father: Donald Cumming (Fisherman)
+> Name and Profession of Father: James Cumming (Fisherman)
 >
-> Name and Maiden Ñame of Mother: Jessie Cumming M.S.
+> Name and Maiden Name of Mother: Jessie Cumming M.S.
 Ross
 >
 > Date and place of Marriage: 1860 February 21st, Dornoch
 >